3 registered (3 invisible),

 A huge King-Kong like woman terrorizes the city.
 The buildings are all phallic, domes and Washington monuments pointing to the sky as if we were living in ancient Egypt, Mesopotamia, or Babylonia.
 She beams down a laser that sets people on fire right in front of me.
 I’m running.
 I remember how there is an old Hindu parable like this in the book Tantra by Georg Feuerstein.

 I’m in a bedroom having sex.
 The bedroom is surrounded by the House, as if it has been inserted into the House.
 It does not fit that sex and the House can exist in the same world.
 The confusion plays out through disjointed, incoherent thoughts: Life is this easy, sex and babies, sex and babies.
 You can't do any wrong to that.

 At a local university, I am in uniform but do not have to stay at the booth.
 I am pulled into a mansion by Joan Crawford.
 I visit in her bedroom.
 She leaves and I wait.
 A young woman comes in through a door at the bottom of a set of stairs that lead directly up to the bedroom.
 She works as a mattress fluffer.
 I naturally strip.
 The husband and daughter come home and wait for me to leave.

-For some reason I have purchased opera tickets for Mom.
+For some reason I have purchased opera tickets for Dawn.
 I am running around trying to get everything in order for the opera night.
 I am kidnapped by aliens.
 Afterward, I am mistaken by the alien’s enemy as one of them, and am kidnapped by the alien’s enemy.
 The aliens befriend me, as well as the enemy.
 They all pitch in to get me home.
-When I arrive, Mom and Ray are ready to go.
+When I arrive, Dawn and Ray are ready to go.
 I run into the house, remembering that I have forgotten to bring the electronic device used to translate the opera for us.
-“When is he going to Grow: Up,“ Ray says to Mom.
+“When is he going to Grow: Up,“ Ray says to Dawn.